4-H Junior Camp

 CIT positions are open to 13 and 14 year olds.
 These are youth interested in developing leadership, citizenship, and life skills that will benefit you, and your community, in the future.

-So, what is the CIT program?
+What is the CIT program?

 The philosophy of this program is for teens to develop and improve their skills as well as utilize their abilities to work with others in a camp setting, to learn responsibility and the importance of following through, and to learn camp procedures and program skills.
 The CIT program is designed to teach new counselors how to work with younger children and to have them return as teen counselors in the coming years.
 CIT’s will learn the purpose of camping and how it relates to the total or overall 4-H program.
 The CIT program provides opportunities for teens to grow and develop as well as learn leadership, team building, and life skills.